 The idiosyncrasy of art makes this a unique and special sector.
 The commercial exploitation of art by different agents has achieved that this sector acquires an important place within the economic flow and that it is predicted to have a promising future.
 After all, art is to life what life is to art; and art will only die when life dies.

-Fairs in IFEMA
+Fairs in IFEMA MADRID

-In IFEMA, Feria de Madrid, we host several art fairs to give visibility to all members of the sector.
+In IFEMA MADRID, Feria de Madrid, we host several art fairs to give visibility to all members of the sector.
 In our program you can find fairs such as ARCO, International Contemporary Art Fair in Madrid and Lisbon; ESTAMPA, Contemporary Art Fair; FERIARTE, Antiques and Art Galleries Fair; and ALMONEDA, Antiques, Art Galleries and Collecting Fair.